 Practice Managers manage medical offices and clinics and must possess a wide range of skills to do their many jobs.
 A well-trained staff and a special breed of software is required to achieve practice wide efficiency.
 Practice Management is the art and science of operating a well run medical practice.

-Over the past few years, managing a practice or clinic has become more science than art, lending much-needed support to clinical and administrative staff has they adapt to today’s healthcare realm.
+Over the past few years, managing a practice or clinic has become more science than art, lending much-needed support to clinical and administrative staff as they adapt to today’s healthcare realm.
 Robust, sophisticated practice management software provides the exact features practice managers need to keep everything running smoothly as they guide their organizations into the next healthcare phase and beyond.

 The Practice Manager

 Operations, HR, Finance, HIT, Compliance, Government Programs and Marketing

 Practice management is the backbone of a clinical organization.
-It includes budgeting, contracting, benchmarking and forecasting, data analytics and reporting, provider compensation, HR, risk and compliance, revenue cycle management, oversight of government program measures and HIT.
+It includes budgeting, contracting, benchmarking and financial forecasting, data security and risk compliance, HR, provider credentialing, revenue cycle management, oversight of government program measures and HIT.
 In small practices, and some medium-sized ones, the practice manager is essentially the head of administration, the CFO, and the COO rolled into one.

-When functioning at a proper level, clinicians spend less time on administrative tasks and more time with patients, and money flows efficiently through the system to support key elements like payroll and purchasing.
+When Practice Management operates at a effective level, clinicians spend less time on administrative tasks and more time with patients, and money flows efficiently through the system to support key elements like payroll and purchasing.